Vitaragavisayam Va Cittam

 With or without formal instructions or blessings, however, if one simply looks and journeys within, does their spiritual work wholeheartedly and clearly without distortion, and follows the path of purification and liberation from false identities and ideologies with diligence and discernment, he/she can/will attain Samadhi/Self-Realization.
 And he/she will do so in any language, outfit, social class, body, or without having to pay anyone.

 Freedom that exists outside of the confines of societal structures (religious, spiritual, or otherwise) that picks and chooses the value of others based on arbitrary and artificial standards that are often determined and violently maintained by the people who decide that they are doing the choosing, is always free and accessible to everyone at all times.
-Even Jesus, because he was a Jewish individual, had to perform “miracles” to convince people that “the Kingdom of Heaven” was within them because the public felt that they needed to attain liberation through others.
-And even these “miracles” did not support others in fully hearing him or prevent his public murder, which was then used by the same forces that killed him to convince his followers that they needed a middleman (who they had to pay their money to and follow blindly) to attain the same liberation that Jesus himself told them they could attain for free and within themselves.
+Even Jesus, because he was a Jewish individual, had to perform “miracles” to convince people that “the Kingdom of Heaven” was within them because the public felt that they needed to attain liberation through the approval/grace of others as opposed to the grace of divinity itself.
+And even these “miracles” did not support others in fully hearing him or prevent his public murder, which was then used by the same forces that killed him to convince his followers that they needed a middleman (who they had to pay and follow blindly) to attain the same liberation that Jesus himself told them they could attain for free and within themselves.

 People are often disempowered in spiritual work (either by others or by their own thinking or misunderstanding).
 But confidence, understanding, and true seeing always clear the way of distractions, distortions, and obstacles to any true seeker’s attainment of personal liberation.

-The good news, however, is that even If you lack confidence in yourself to start, even this is not enough to prevent you from reaching your goal entirely, because reflecting on the Buddha (a man) and Jesus Christ (a man), and any other example that you can think of that represents liberated spirits and minds, will assist you with quietening your own disturbed mind enough to focus on the light that brings inner peace.
+The good news, however, is that even if you lack confidence in yourself to start, not even that is enough to prevent you from reaching your goal entirely, because reflecting on the mind of the Buddha or Jesus Christ (both men with immerse guru energy), or any other example that you can think of that represents liberated spirits and minds, will assist you with quietening your own disturbed mind enough to focus on the light that brings inner peace.
 Focusing on this light, whether it is the light that you can see and feel within you, or the one that shines forth from another who has attained liberation, will bring you closer to your goal of enlightenment/liberation/Samadhi.